tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/开发者指南/管理数据/数据检索/Select 概述_intl_en.md

 - Date functions, such as DATE_ADD function, DATE_DIFF function, EXTRACT function, TO_STRING function, TO_TIMESTAMP function, and UTCNOW function.
 - String functions, such as CHAR_LENGTH function, CHARACTER_LENGTH function, LOWER function, SUBSTRING function, TRIM function, and UPPER function.

->?For more information on SQL functions, see [SQL Functions](https://intl.cloud.tencent.com/document/product/436/37637).
+>For more information on SQL functions, see [SQL Functions](https://intl.cloud.tencent.com/document/product/436/32474).

 COS Select currently supports the following operators: